-Established in 2014, the Veterans Resource Center is a collaborative effort between the Division of Student Affairs and the Office of Academic Records and Registrar, and is located in the Tutor Campus Center (TCC) Suite 330.
+Established in 2014, the Veterans Resource Center is a collaborative effort between the Division of Student Affairs and the Office of Academic Records and Registrar’s Veterans Certification Office, and is located in the Tutor Campus Center (TCC) Suite 330.

 The center enhances the individual and academic success of veterans, service members, and their family members.
 The Veterans Resource Center is committed in supporting the veteran community in the areas of higher education in outreach/admission, GI Bill benefits, academic success, graduation, well-being, and career development.
 The center offers opportunities to excel academically through services like a study space and computer stations.